ccoutant/gabi-stage/docsrc/elf/07-loading-intro.rst

 .. note::

-   The processor supplement defines a naming convention for ELF constants that have processor ranges specified.
+   The psABI supplement defines a naming convention for ELF constants that have processor ranges specified.
 Names such as ``DT_``, ``PT_``, for processor specific extensions, incorporate the name of the
    processor: ``DT_M32_SPECIAL``, for example.
-   Pre-existing processor
-   extensions not using this convention will be supported.
+   Pre-existing processor extensions not using this convention will be supported.

    .. table::